Forth-Standard/forth200x/document/recognizers-2025-09-11.md

 stack(s), and then either performs the interpreting run-time, compiling run-time, or postponing run-time.

-All the proposed-standard `translate-...` words only push a translation token, and that stack effect is given, but in addition the definitions of these words also show a "Stack effect to produce a translation"; this stack effect points out which additional stack items need to be pushed before the translation token in order to produce a translation.
+All the proposed-standard `translate-...` words and the words defined with `translate:` have the stack effect ( -- translation-token ), and each of these words pushes the same translation token every time it is invoked, so you can compare the result of a recognizer against the result of a `translate-...` word or a word defined with `translate:`.

-A proposed-standard `translate-...` word pushes the same translation token every time it is invoked.
+In addition the definitions of the `translate-...` words also show a "Stack effect to produce a translation"; this stack effect points out which additional stack items need to be pushed before the translation token in order to produce a translation.
+E.g., for `translate-dcell` this stack effect is ( xd -- translation ), which means that the translation with this particular translation token consists of ( xd translation-token ).

 #### Compiling and postponing run-time